-This means that many banks in the country are attempting to build brick-and-mortar branch networks from the ground up, while striking a balance with rapidly growing online services – as well as finding ways to reach Nepal’s “extreme” remote communities, which rank among some of the most isolated towns and villages in the world.
+The net effect of this “banking land rush” is that many Nepalese financial institutions are attempting to build brick-and-mortar branch networks from the ground up, while striking a balance with rapidly growing online services.
+That means they’re also tasked with finding ways to reach Nepal’s “extreme” remote communities, which rank among some of the most isolated towns and villages in the world.
 More than 50 delegates representing 22 of the country’s largest banks came together to discuss these and other challenges at the two-day event.

 This seminar also served as the launch of our ScanBox kiosk platform in Nepal, and for good reason: The kiosk has proven to be a popular way for banks in the region to inexpensively provide support for their expansion efforts.
 Neighboring India and Sri Lanka have installed thousands of kiosks for cheque deposit, billpay, and cash transactions all around the country, as financial institutions seek to add basic services to rural and semi-rural populations that number in the tens (or hundreds) of millions.

 One of the big problems with kiosks, however, is that obtaining them can be a haphazard process.
 There’s no “standard” design, or even a universal plan for which functions deserve their own standalone machine, or should be combined in a single device.
 So, a lot of kiosks in this part of the world are built to order – and banks have to evaluate several kiosk manufacturers and integrators who do not have standard design, have different fabrication qualities, and use components from varied OEMs that is not consistent.